arinarjani/Scrimba_WordCountGame/README.md

 ## How to play

 - press 'Start'
-- type as many words ad you can
+- type as many words as you can
 - once the 'Time remaining' goes to 0, you'll see how many words you typed at the bottom

 ### What was learned / used